organi2e/ExceptionRelay/README.md

 # About this
-A framework to catch @objc exception in swift
+A framework for swift to catch @objc exceptions

 ## Example
 ```